IBM Z® Open Editor

 Setting tab stops for COBOL and HLASM

-You can set tab stops for COBOL and HLASM program files with IBM Z Open Editor so that the cursor stops when you press the Tab key.
+You can set tab stops for COBOL, HLASM and JCL program files with IBM Z Open Editor so that the cursor stops when you press the Tab key.

 To configure COBOL tab stops, add zopeneditor.cobol.tabstops in settings.json and provide an array of 0-based column numbers to your user or workspace settings: